JeremyAnsel/xwa_hooks/xwa_hook_opt_limit/zip/readme.txt

 This hook removes the opt limit of 512 vertices per mesh.
 It also generates the "spec.rci" file.
+The meshes count per opt is now 254.

 *** Requirements ***